aws-samples/eks-workshop-developers/website/docs/python/introduction/environment-setup.md

   <TabItem value="AWS Workshop Studio" label="AWS Workshop Studio" default>

-If you are attending an AWS hosted event, you will have access to an AWS account in AWS Workshop Studio, where the infrastructure and IAM policies needed to complete this workshop have been  pre-provisioned.
+If you are attending an AWS hosted event, you will have access to an AWS account in AWS Workshop Studio, where the infrastructure needed to complete this workshop have been pre-provisioned.
 The goal of this section is to complete the configuration of enviroment variables that will allow you to run commands in Vistual Studio terminal.

 ## Prerequisites